gagan8287/PYCraft/README.md

 # PYCraft
-2D version of minecraft in python
+2D and simple version of minecraft in python